rikutakei/minibaz_regex/gtex_egenes/answers.md

 ## How many of the eGenes have an eQTL variant with a 5-digit rsID (rsXXXXX) in Skin tissues?

-The tricky bit here is that you need to escape the square brackets in order to make the counts to work properly.
+The tricky bit here is that you need to escape the curly brackets in order to make the counts to work properly.
 Also, don't forget to search for matching words, otherwise it will match all rsIDs in the file: